rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

-Aerial photographs can be helpful sources of environmental data when fine detail is needed or long-term change is of interest.
+Aerial photographs can be helpful sources of environmental data when one is interested in fine detail or long-term changes.
-Many aerial images date back to the early 20th century, and their grain size isn't rivaled by any satellite imagery that can be worked with for free
+Many aerial images date back to the early 20th century, and their grain sizes aren't rivaled by any satellite imagery that can be worked with for free
 (or without a security clearance).
 Aerial imagery has a reputation for being outmoded (Morgan et. al., 2010), but nevertheless is still being used in industry and research today.
 An interesting example is given by Suraci et. al. (2020); the authors used telemetry data and classified aerial imagery to show how patch size,